SanadAlwerfali/API-Documentation/README.md

-# MUNster Messaging Module
+# MUNster (LinkedIn Clone) Notifications Module

-## MUNster Notifications Minimum Viable Product

-In this iteration, we have developed a RESTFUL API that other microservices can utilize to handle notifications across the application.
+In this microservice, we have developed a RESTFUL API that other microservices can utilize to handle notifications across the application.
 Each API handles a different type of request, including sending notifications, viewing notifications, and checking if a user has un-checked messages or notifications.
-Next iterations after the MVP will include showing the notifications in real-time.